HMPO/hmpo-model/README.md

 ## Remote Model Usage

+The Remote Model is a sub-class of the previously highlighted Local Model, and as such inherits its constructor and property accessors.

 Normally this would be used as an abstract class and extended with your own implementation.

 Implementations would normally define at least a `url():url` method to define the target of API calls.